-Schollhammer teaches international and comparative management, international business economics, corporate entrepreneurship, entrepreneurial strategies and venture initiation, and business ethics with the primary intention of training his students to run their own companies.
+Schollhammer taught international and comparative management, international business economics, corporate entrepreneurship, entrepreneurial strategies and venture initiation, and business ethics with the primary intention of training his students to run their own companies.
 The roots of UCLA Anderson's prominence in entrepreneurship can be traced to the mid-1970s, when Schollhammer returned from a two-year leave at Columbia University, where he started one of the nation's first courses in entrepreneurship.
 When Schollhammer brought his course to what was then the Graduate School of Management, UCLA joined a short list of innovative schools teaching entrepreneurship.

-"I didn't want to call it 'How to Start Your Own Business,'" recalls Schollhammer.
+"I didn't want to call it 'How to Start Your Own Business,'" recalled Schollhammer.
 "I wanted it to sound more academic - because it was academic in nature.
 So I called the course Entrepreneurship and Venture Initiation."

 Recognizing that entrepreneurial firms evolve from startups into small companies, Schollhammer developed a course in small business management.
 He also developed a course in corporate entrepreneurship to address new issues facing larger companies.